 Rockhounding In Colorado

-Colorado remains an incredible state in many respects, as far as the rockhounds are concerned, it is top notch.
-Starting with the rich gold and silver deposits which were the starting point of so many Colorado towns, the state continues to impress with its geologic diversity.
-With over 770 types of minerals to be found throughout the state, it is second only to California in number of different gems and minerals statewide.
+Starting with the rich gold and silver deposits which were the starting point of so many Colorado towns, the Centennial State.
+With over 770 types of minerals to be found, it’s second only to California in the number of different gems and minerals statewide.

-While the state is most famous for its rich silver and gold mines, Colorado is also host to dizzying array of rocks and minerals.
-Some of the more high profile include: extensive dinosaur fossils, petrified wood, amazonite and smoky quartz crystals, meteorites, jasper, rhodochrosite, fluorite, and beryl crystals such as aquamarine; just to name a small selection.
+Colorado is also host to a dizzying array of rocks and minerals.
+Some of the more high profile include dinosaur fossils, petrified wood, amazonite, flourite, and even aquamarine.

-Colorado can certainly be considered a rockhounder and gem hunter’s dream.
+Colorado can certainly be considered a rockhound and gem hunter’s dream.
 The vast mountains of public lands, while daunting to some, illicit a newfound sense of exploration and discovery for others.
-Much of the specific site information of Colorado is kept within tight knit communities, though if you are willing to get dirty, you have good odds at discovery small honey holes of crystals, gems, and other exciting minerals across “Colorful Colorado.”

 Colorado Rocks And Minerals